 Cycle #2 – We Have a Cell!!

-- 12DP3DT (12 days past 3-day transfer), it’s New Year’s Eve, and after about 20 bfns I get a bfp!
-It wasn`t an evap, it was a really faint line.
+- 12DP3DT (12 days past 3-day transfer), it’s New Year’s Eve, and after about 20 BFN’s I get a BFP!
+It wasn`t an evap, it was a faint line.
 I even put the test under the Christmas tree for my partner…

 Cycle #3 – Flop, Again

 CD11 follicle 15×16, endo 11, trigger that day… I once again ovulated before ER.
 From everything I’ve read triggering time in natural cycles is best around 16mm.
-Obviously not for me.
+Not for me.

 Also, the books say that the follicles grow around 1mm per day.
 Not to me…